chrokh/toow-old/chapters/open-closed-principle.md

 %OCP.

-% - See discussion on OCP in concrete dependency injection chapter.
+%- See discussion on OCP in concrete dependency injection chapter.
+%- See discussion in composition over inheritance chapter and strategy pattern chapter.

 ## Exercises